dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 above.
 Finally, imagine molecules composed of such matter: this is what your mind is made of.

-- (the sociophysical transmission also gives rise to) literal physical waves. further still, the transmission of physical pheneomena also drive ripples of information through sociophysical networks.
+- (the sociophysical transmission also gives rise to) (literal physical waves -- examples?). further still, the transmission of physical pheneomena also drive ripples of information through sociophysical networks.

 ![The Wave In A Stadium](/img/posts/the-wave.gif)